jnm/enketo-dev/README.md

     1. watch for Enketo to automatically reload with your changes

 ## hints
-1. django is set to use the console email backend, so you can do things like create user accounts and read the activation email details right from the logs of the kpi container, i.e. `docker-compose logs -f kpi`.
+* django is set to use the console email backend, so you can do things like create user accounts and read the activation email details right from the logs of the kpi container, i.e. `docker-compose logs -f kpi`

 ## nasties
 * some things just don't work without nginx (like serving attachments? need to